-- Filing an Application for a New Certification, and filing a Revocation Request for the Certification with the Vulnerability. - Filing an Application for a Delta Certification. - If the Vendor is filing for a Delta Certification due to corrections made to the implementation, an Action Plan is required to be provided to FIDO that outlines the Vendor's roll out plan once the Delta Certification is issued.
-See section 7.2.4, Delta Certification for Security Vulnerability. - Filing a Revocation Request for the Certification with the Vulnerability. - Filing a Dispute Report with the Security Secretariat.
+- Filing an Application for a New Certification, and filing a Revocation Request for the Certification with the Vulnerability. - Filing an Application for a Delta Certification. - o If the Vendor is filing for a Delta Certification due to corrections made to the implementation, an Action Plan is required to be provided to FIDO that outlines the Vendor's roll out plan once the Delta Certification is issued.
+See section 6.1.4, Certification Maintenance for Security Vulnerability. - Filing a Revocation Request for the Certification with the Vulnerability. - Filing a Dispute Report with the Security Secretariat.